jicjjang/commitbot/README.md

-# gitbot
+# commitbot
-Gitbot for dooray messenger in NHN.
+Github commitbot for dooray messenger in NHN.